The Independent Order of Odd Fellows is a Fraternal organization whose mission is:

 Members may be as active in the Lodge as they wish; by taking on the duties of officers and running the lodge; by joining or forming committees to work on projects that benefit the lodge or community; or by simply maintaining an annual membership as a gesture of support.
 All levels of engagement are welcome.

-- Open Lodge Wednesday evenings: Members and Guests gather to shoot some pool or just hang out.
+- Open Lodge Wednesday evenings: Members and Guests gather to shoot some pool or just hang out at the Lodge, or gather for group activities elsewhere.

 *FDR was an Odd Fellow.